Mughal clothing

 Young Babur seeks his grandmother Aisan Daulat Begum's advice, c.
 1590–1592.

-Mughal clothing refers to clothing worn by the Mughals in the 16th, 17th and 18th centuries throughout the extent of their empire.
-Much of them were already being used in the past centuries before their arrival in Indian subcontinent.
-It was characterized by luxurious styles and was made with muslin, silk, velvet and brocade.
+Mughal clothing refers to clothing worn by the inhabitants of the multi-cultural, multi-faith, and multi-ethnic Mughal Empire, whose existence spanned the 16th, 17th, and 18th centuries.
+Many articles of clothing worn during the Mughal period were already been in use for up to centuries before their arrival in Indian subcontinent.
+It was characterized by luxurious design, focusing on both the intricacy of the design, as well as the fabric itself, the majority of which was muslin, silk, velvet and brocade.
 Elaborate patterns including dots, checks, and waves were used with colors from various dyes including cochineal, sulfate of iron, sulfate of copper, and sulfate of antimony were used.

-Men traditionally wore long over-lapping coat known as Jama with cummerbund tied around on the waist and "Paijama" style pants were worn (leg coverings that gave the English word pajama) under the Jama.
-A "pagri" (turban) was worn on the head to complete the outfit.
-Women wore "shalwar", churidar", "dhilja", "gharara", and "farshi".
-They wore much jewelry including earrings, nose jewelry, necklaces, bangles, belts, and anklets.
-Other clothing types included: "peshwaz" style robes and "yalek" robes.
+Men traditionally wore long over-lapping coat known as a jama with a cummerbund tied around on the waist and accompanying trousers known as paijama (loaned into English as pajama) under the jama.
+A pagri (turban) was worn on the head to complete the outfit.
+Women wore shalwar, churidar, dhilja, gharara, and farshi.
+Mughal fashion incorporated much jewelry, including earrings, nose jewelry, necklaces, bangles, belts, and anklets.
+Other clothing types included the peshwaz and yalek robes.

-Types of headwear included: "Chau-goshia", a cap in four segments, the dome shaped "qubbedar", "kashiti", the embroidered "dupalli" and "nukka dar", and the velvet "mandil".
-Shoe styles included jhuti", "kafsh", "charhvan", "salim shahi" and "khurd nau" and were curved up at the front.
+Mughal headware was diverse in style and widespread.
+Examples include the chau-goshia — a cap divided into four segments, the dome shaped qubbedar, kashiti, the embroidered dupalli and nukka dar, and the velvet mandil.
+Shoe styles included jhuti, kafsh, charhvan, salim shahi, and khurd nau, nearly all of which charachteristically featured curved up toes at the front.
 Lucknow was known for its shoes and threading embroidery with gold and silver aughi during the era.
-Mughal emperor turbans usually had turban ornaments, which were made of gold and precious gems such as rubies, diamonds, emeralds and sapphire.
+Mughal emperor turbans usually featured ornaments, which were also made of gold and precious gems such as rubies, diamonds, emeralds, and sapphire.